Fvrom/Fake-News/README.md

 2. Go to the repository folder in your terminal.

-3. Start a local server in the command linde
+3. Start a local server in the command line

 ```
 php -S localhost:8000